-Other Expenses
+• Other Expenses:

-- o Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.
+- Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.
 CPRIT will not fund cash incentives.
-The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - CPRIT does not allow recovery of costs related to tests that have not been recommended by the USPSTF.
-In several cases (eg, breast self-exams, clinical breast exams, PSA tests), the Task Force has concluded there is not enough evidence available to draw reliable conclusions about the additional benefits and harms of these tests (https://www.uspreventiveservicestaskforce.org/). - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (eg, health physicals, HIV testing). - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared costs to no more than 5% of the total award amount (5.263% of the direct costs).
+The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Costs Not Related to Cancer Prevention and Control: CPRIT does not allow recovery of any costs for services not related to cancer (eg, health physicals, HIV testing). - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.

-4.4.12.
-Current and Pending Support and Sources of Funding
+4.4.12 Current and Pending Support and Sources of Funding